 - You will be provided additional details on the Account Bill program along with information on how to enroll in advance of your policy renewal date.

-- If you choose not enroll in Account Bill, your premiums will continue to be withdrawn from your bank account as a single transaction per policy post transition
+- If you choose to not enroll in Account Bill, your premiums will continue to be withdrawn from your bank account as a single transaction per policy, even after the transition.

 Enroll in Account Bill